zhrfrd/JRobots/README.md

 - Select **Environment Variables**.
 - Add the **PATH** to the user variables i.e. `C:\Program Files\apache-maven-3.8.7\bin`.

-If the installation has been completed correctly, you should be able to verify the Maven version by typing: `mvn -v`
+If the installation has been completed correctly, you should be able to verify the Maven version by typing: `mvn -v`.

 ## 4. Configure Maven (Eclipse)